-The Horses 4 Hope team are working with international specialists to bring the first equine-assisted drug and alcohol recovery program to South Africa.
+The Horses 4 Hope team, together with international specialists, have created the first equine-assisted drug and alcohol recovery program in the world that utilizes Monty Roberts’ globally-acclaimed methods.

 How Equ-Us Helps